Speciality Registrar Training

 • Thorough accurate assessment of the competencies of trainees occurs as required by the GMC and that these competencies are recorded in portfolios.

-• Teaching and training follow the College curricula for each specialty.
+• Teaching and training follow the Faculty of Public Health curricula for each specialty.

-• Trainees in difficulty receive appropriate remedial training and other measures.
+• Public Health Registrars in difficulty receive appropriate remedial training and other measures.

 • Please visit the Oxford School of Public Health website for more information about the school.